Japanese battleship Settsu: Construction and career

 Settsu was laid down at Kure Naval Arsenal on 18 January 1909.
 She was launched on 30 March 1911 and completed on 1 July 1912 at a cost of ¥11,010,000.
+Following the Japanese ship-naming conventions, Settsu was named after Settsu Province, now a part of Osaka prefecture.
 Captain Morihide Tanaka assumed command on 1 December and the ship was assigned to the First Squadron.
 She spent most of the following year training and patrolling off the coast of China.
 When World War I began in August 1914, Settsu was at Kure.
-Together with her sister Kawachi, she bombarded German fortifications in October–November 1914 during the final stage of the Battle of Tsingtao.
+Together with her sister Kawachi, she bombarded German fortifications in October–November 1914 during the final stage of the siege of Qingdao.
 Settsu was assigned to the First Squadron until 1 December 1916 when she was placed in reserve for a refit at Kure.
 Upon its completion on 1 December 1917, the ship was assigned to the Second Squadron until 23 July 1918 when she rejoined the First Squadron.
 By this time, all 12 of the 3-inch 4th Year Type guns were removed and four 3-inch 4th Year Type anti-aircraft guns were added.
 Two of the torpedo tubes were also removed.
 On 28 October 1918, Settsu was the flagship for Emperor Taishō for the naval review held off Yokohama as well as the review held on 9 July 1919.